bem/bem-sdk/packages/walk/README.md

 > **Note.** For more information about file systems, see [@bem/sdk.naming.cell.match](https://github.com/bem/bem-sdk/tree/master/packages/naming.cell.match)

-Sometimes when you want to define default layer, you can use `defaultLayer` field.
+In order to define the default layer, you can use the `defaultLayer` field.

 **Example:**